-Chris Grabenstein is the New York Times-bestselling author of Escape from Mr. Lemoncello’s Library, a middle grade novel about nonstop fun inside a library (and soon-to-be a Nickelodeon movie of the same name).
+Chris Grabenstein is the New York Times-bestselling author of Escape from Mr. Lemoncello’s Library, a middle grade novel about nonstop fun inside a library.
 When renowned game inventor Luigi Lemoncello invites a dozen lucky kids to be the first to experience the wonders of his new state-of-the-art library in an overnight lock-in, Kyle Keeley is super excited to be chosen.
 But when morning comes and the library doors remain locked, the kids discover that Mr. Lemoncello has one last game in store for them.
 Using only the library’s resources, Kyle and the others must follow book-related clues and solve literary puzzles to find their way out.
 We were so excited to chat with Chris about his own relationship with books growing up, the value of libraries as a resource for kids, and the coolest library he’s ever visited.

 Escape from Mr. Lemoncello’s Library is a Brightly Book Club for Kids pick.
 Click here to discover book-inspired activities and tips for discussion, and join the reading fun!

 The Mr. Lemoncello’s Library series has been hailed as great for both bookworms and reluctant readers alike.
 Were you a reader growing up or were you more like the main character Kyle?
 Did you write the books with reluctant readers in mind?

 I was more like Kyle — a reluctant reader, or, as I like to call us, hypercritical readers who only want to read fun, fast-paced, action-packed stories that we enjoy reading.
 No good-for-you broccoli books.
 So, yes, I try to write all of my books with the young me in mind.
 Hopefully, the stories become mental movies that whisk even the most reluctant readers along in their wake.